 This model was happy to show us her face painting and model this seat at the same time.
-She’s 3 years old, weighs 36 lbs, and is 39 inches tall.
+She’s 3 years old, weighs 36 pounds, and is 39 inches tall.
 She’s got quite a bit of room to grow in the SafeMax: it could be a long-lasting option for her.

 4 Years Old

 This young man was proud to tell me that he’s almost 5!
 I’ve known him since before he was born so I wasn’t surprised by this.
-He’s 4 years, 10 months old, 44 lbs, and 44 inches tall.
+He’s 4 years, 10 months old, 44 pounds, and 44 inches tall.
 He was able to clamber into the seat and buckle himself in without issue, refusing my offers of assistance.
 The seat’s ample padding was great for him and he also enjoyed storing some special trinkets in the cupholders.

 6 Years Old

 This sassy model was happy to don her ballet shoes and join me in the driveway.
-She’s 6 years old, weighs 50 lbs, and is 46 inches tall.
+She’s 6 years old, weighs 50 pounds, and is 46 inches tall.
 The seat fit her well; it has the kind of flared sides and smooth cover that she prefers in a car seat.
 She’s got a bit of room to grow yet in harnessed mode so that’s a big plus.

 I had worried that the open channels on the harness adjuster behind her back would be uncomfortable for her but she hasn’t complained yet.